doapp-ryanp/angular-seed-awspublish-task/README.md

 ## Details

-*  By default all assets will be uploaded to s3 with `public-read` permissions.
+*  By default all assets in `dist/prod` will be uploaded to s3 with `public-read` permissions.
 *  **awsProfile**: The AWS SDK profile to use when uploading to S3 and invalidating CF objects.
 See [the AWS SDK config guide](http://docs.aws.amazon.com/AWSJavaScriptSDK/guide/node-configuring.html)
 *  **patternsToGzip**: `gulp.src` patterns to gzip, relative to the angular-seed `dist/prod` dir.
 Default: `['**/*.js', '**/*.css', '**/*.html']`
 *  **patternsToOmit**: `gulp.src` patterns to not upload to s3, relative to the angular-seed `dist/prod` dir.
 By default `dist/prod/**/*` will be uploaded (after gzip).